Sometimes you don't need a whole box of cake mix. You can use half of the box of cake mix to make a smaller cake and save the rest for another time.

-Preheat the oven to 350 F. Spray an 8-inch square or round cake pan with nonstick baking spray containing flour and set aside.
+Preheat the oven to 350 F. Spray an 8-inch square or round cake pan with a nonstick baking spray containing flour.

 Bake for 25 to 35 minutes or until a toothpick inserted into the center of the cake comes out clean.
 The cake should also be pulling away from the sides of the pan.